7 Ashwagandha Benefits for Women

 3. Helps Prevent Grey Hair

-“You are going to give me gray hair!”
-We all heard our parents say it, and if you have a child, you have probably said it (or at least thought it) a few times.
+“You're going to give me gray hair!”
+We've all heard our parents say it, and, if you have a child, you've probably said it (or at least thought it) a few times.

 However, does this common idiom have truth?
 As it turns out, researchers have looked into this, and yes, stress can cause our beautiful locks to turn gray.